tomas-fryza/vhdl-course/lab4-adder/README.md

    | `c_out` | output | `std_logic` | Output carry |
    | `result` | output  | `std_logic_vector (3 downto 0)` | Output bus sum[3:0] |

 3. Use component declaration and four instantiations of `full_adder` and define the architecture of 4-bit binary adder.
+(Hint: In Vivado, you can use VHDL templates in menu **Tools > Language Templates**.)

    ![ripple carry adder](images/adder_4bit_structure.png)